igaster/laravel-image-versions/README.md

 [![Build Status](https://img.shields.io/travis/igaster/laravel-image-versions.svg)](https://travis-ci.org/igaster/laravel-image-versions)
 [![Codecov](https://img.shields.io/codecov/c/github/igaster/laravel-image-versions.svg)](https://codecov.io/github/igaster/laravel-image-versions)

-## Instructions

-Enchace your models to auto-create different versions of any image (eg for thumbnail)

 ## How it works

+Enchace your models to produce different versions of any image (eg for thumbnail/watermark etc).
+Produced images are saved in separate subfolders for future requests.
+You only have to define some operations on the Image.
+File management and caching are handled for you.

 ## Installation